meteor/galaxy-docs/source/deploy-guide.md

 For Asia-Pacific, use https://ap-southeast-2.galaxy.meteor.com/.

 The region you deploy to will affect the URL of your dashboard.
 If your username is devname, you'll see your US East apps at https://galaxy.meteor.com/devname, your EU West apps at https://eu-west-1.galaxy.meteor.com/devname, and your Asia-Pacific apps at https://ap-southeast-2.galaxy.meteor.com/devname.

+You may also use the Free plan on Meteor Cloud to deploy your app (You must have Meteor 2.0 installed).
+There are no costs associated with this plan and it comes with a [free pre-configured shared MongoDB instance](/commandline.html#meteordeploy).
+However there are some important limitations: Free plans are limited to 1 Tiny Container, must use a Meteor domain name: .meteorapp.com to US region, .au.meteorapp.com to Asia region, or .eu.meteorapp.com to Europe region and have cold start enabled.

+For more information on deploying for free, please see our [Meteor Deploy site docs](/commandline.html#meteordeploy). **We do not recommend deploying production applications to the Free plan**.

 <h2 id="mongo-configure">Configure your MongoDB database</h2>